btilmon/illumiGrad/README.md

 ![GitHub Logo](calibrationPic.png)

-## In Progress
+## Contributing

-Feel free to contribute to the following efforts, or other useful efforts not listed:
+In pursuit of usability, illumiGrad should be self contained, easy to install, and real time.
+Feel free to contribute to the following efforts below, or other useful efforts not listed.
+Contributions that either slow down illumiGrad below real time or require 3rd party dependencies will not be considered.

-* Extending illumiGrad to work with only stereo cameras.
+* Extend illumiGrad to work with only stereo cameras.
 This is possible since we get metric depth from stereo, which enables treating one of the cameras as a depth camera.
 * Implement a local pose graph over ~5 frame window.
 This might alleviate needing a decent initial calibration since we have more data (not sure).
 * Add coarse pose estimation loss to help with optimization.
 Must be lightweight (sparse optical flow for example).